airr-community/gldb-wg/germline_schema/docs/inference_tool_data.md

 Inference Tool providers are encouraged to:

-- Provide as much of the information listed below, in the format specified, as is reasonable, given the cabaility and approach of their tools
+- Provide as much of the information listed below, in the format specified, as is reasonable, given the capability and approach of their tools
 - Provide any additional information that is likely to be helpful to reviewers, in an equivalent format.

 The information is structured into three groups, covering information on:

 - Each inferred allele
 - The entire genotype from which inferences were made
-- The identity, version and configuration of the tool used to construct the inferences
+- The identity, version and configuration of the tool used to construct the inferences.

 These are covered in more detail below.